When Indemnity Insurance Fails: Parametric Coverage under Binding Budget and Risk Constraints: Explicit results in the compound Poisson case

 This structure is justified by property insurance, which typically has a limited sum at risk $L$ (the value of the property).
 Furthermore, there will typically be a positive probability of complete write-off (here $e^{-\nu L}$).
 Of course, the exponential assumption here simplifies some calculations, but it is not unreasonable in an insurance context, and we don't expect that the use of a more sophisticated distribution would materially alter our conclusions.

-\begin{remark} The limit $L$ is formulated on the loss.
+\begin{remark}[Loss limit $L$ vs policy limit $M$] The limit $L$ is formulated on the loss.
 A \textit{policy limit} $M$ would be applied on the benefit $\Ben{.}{N,Y_1,\dots,Y_N,.}$ such that $Y_i-d$ (the loss \textit{net of the deductible)} would be capped at $M$.
 Calculations can easily be extended to this case, but do not lead to materially different conclusions and hence have been omitted here. \end{remark}

-\begin{remark} If $\nu \longrightarrow 0$ for fixed $L$ then the distribution in \eqref{E_losses} becomes point-mass ($L$ with probability 1).
+\begin{remark}[Degenerate severity in the limit $\nu \to 0$] If $\nu \longrightarrow 0$ for fixed $L$ then the distribution in \eqref{E_losses} becomes point-mass ($L$ with probability 1).
 In this case we retain $E[Y_i]=L=d^* +k^*$, however $d^* \neq k^*$ in general.
 Both policies become identical, with payout $k^* = L-d^*$ for each event. \end{remark}

 Let $Y_i$ have the density function of equation \eqref{E_losses} so that

 From Appendix~\ref{App:MV_censored_exp}, we have that the expected mean-variance of the indemnity cover is

 Differentiation yields